MATTODA'Irpinia Doc Campi Taurasini

 Winemaking and Aging

-The hand-picked bunches are placed in small crates and immediately transported to the winemaking area.
+The hand-picked bunches in small crates are immediately taken to the winemaking area.

 Bright ruby red, wild blueberry nose, accompanied by the aroma of its leaf, menthol.